microsoftgraph/msgraph-sdk-powershell/src/Reports/Reports/docs/v1.0-beta/Confirm-MgAuditLogSignInCompromised.md

 		"f09c8f14-8d8e-42cf-8a7e-732b0594e79b"
 	)
 }
-Confirm-MgAuditLogSignInCompromised -BodyParameter $params
+Confirm-MgBetaAuditLogSignInCompromised -BodyParameter $params
 ```

-This example shows how to use the Confirm-MgAuditLogSignInCompromised Cmdlet.
+This example shows how to use the Confirm-MgBetaAuditLogSignInCompromised Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS